AlwaysUp Frequently Asked Questions

 No.

-To do its work, AlwaysUp must ask Windows for information on all the processes being run every few seconds.
+To do its work, AlwaysUp must ask Windows about all running processes every few seconds.

 Unfortunately that operation generates a handful of